firmata/protocol/protocol.md

 0  toggle digital port reporting (0xD0-0xDF) (MIDI Aftertouch) 1  disable(0) / enable(non-zero)
 ```
-*Upon enabling a digital port, the port value should be reported to the client
+*As of Firmata 2.4.0, upon enabling a digital port, the port value should be reported to the client
 application.*

 Request version report